YJDoc2/The-Transpiler-Project/project.md

 Added method declaration printing in class header files, also added extern declaration in main file header for non-static global variables
 \# test18.c transpiled from test18.tpp for testing multiple class declaration and file generations<br />

-variable declaration for class types
+variable declaration for class types : declaration using normal and @decl is done, verification fo var types is still remaining
-Should use -> or . for class var access?

-Add basic class(structure) support, just declaring them with only variables is enough for now

-then add fn declaration within the classes, which will go to their own files.
+Currently in UNSTABLE STATE<br />
+add verification of class type and check for class in all var access, in expr<br />

 ## Stage 7